1. Quick Facts

 - Alternative Route: Intramuscular Injection

-- Administration Notes: Due to the extremely short half-life, consistent administration timing is considered important for maximal effect
+- Administration Notes: Due to the extremely short half-life, consistent administration timing is considered important for maximal effect.

-3. Typical Research Protocols
+5. Common Research Protocols

 - Product Strength: 5.00 mg/mL